School Walkway Canopy vs. Polycarbonate Roof: A Performance & Cost Comparison

 Choosing the right cover for school walkways is a critical decision, impacting student safety, comfort, and the school's budget for years to come.
 Both tensile membrane canopies and polycarbonate roofs offer shelter from the elements, but their underlying materials and structural designs lead to significant differences in performance, longevity, and maintenance requirements.
 Understanding these distinctions is essential for contractors tasked with recommending solutions and for school facility managers responsible for long-term planning.
 The “right answer” isn't universal; it depends on specific site conditions, budget constraints, and priorities like UV protection, wind resilience, and aesthetic appeal.
 This comparison aims to provide the data needed to align the solution with the school's unique needs.

-For a broader understanding of options, consider reviewing our dedicated page on School Walkways.
+For a broader understanding of options, consider reviewing our design options.

 UV Protection: How Each Option Performs on UPF Rating